vweevers/common-changelog/README.md

 # Changelog
 ```

 Subsequent Markdown content must be zero or more releases, also referred to as changelog entries.
-Releases must be sorted latest-first according to [Semantic Versioning](https://semver.org/) rules.
-This means that the last (and hence most important) release is at the top of the changelog.
+Releases must be sorted latest-first according to [Semantic Versioning](https://semver.org/) rules, even if a release with a smaller version was published at a later time.
+This means that the semantically latest (and hence most important and frequently sought) release is at the top of the changelog.
 There must be an entry for every new stable release.

 ### 2.2.
 Release